Polysubstance Abuse Rehab Center Serving Boca Raton, FL

 Any time that a person engages in substance abuse, he or she may be at increased risk for myriad negative outcomes.
 When a person abuses multiple substances, that risk is increased exponentially.
 Dependence, overdose, injury, permanent health damage, and death are all possible outcomes when a person engages in polysubstance abuse.
 Becoming dependent upon more than one substance, which now falls under the DSM-5 category of substance use disorders, is a painful experience that can be extremely difficult to overcome without proper professional treatment from a rehab center.

-Helping a Loved One or Family Enter Rehab
+Helping a Loved One or Family Member Enter Polysubstance Abuse Rehab

 Substance abuse is an unfortunately prevalent problem, but when you discover that someone you care about has been engaging in polysubstance abuse, you may react with a combination of fear, frustration, and confusion.
 While these are perfectly natural and understandable responses, it is essential that you do not allow these emotions to prevent you from helping your loved one.
 Professional help will likely be necessary, but you have an essential role to play as well.
 Please consider the following: